The Spinners (American group): Later years

 Conflict and egos began emerging in the group when member Philippé Wynne wanted the group's name changed to Philippe Wynne and the Spinners.
 When this was not done, Wynne left the group in January 1977 and was replaced by John Edwards, who had recorded a number of R&B hits as a solo singer.
-Wynn had a solo career and entered the business end of music, forming a publishing group and record label.
+Wynne had a solo career and entered the business end of music, forming a publishing group and record label.
 The group continued recording and scored some minor hits in 1977 and 1978.
 Thom Bell and the group parted ways.
 They contributed two songs to Bell's film The Fish That Saved Pittsburgh and appeared in the film as a band.
 In 1979, Motown released a compilation album on both sides of the Atlantic.
 From the Vaults, (US Natural Resources label NR 4014 and in the UK on Tamla Motown STMR 9001), included the song "What More Could a Boy Ask For" (Fuqua & Bristol), which was recorded circa 1965.

-The group scored two major hits at the dawning of the new decade, obtaining hits in 1980 with "Working My Way Back to You"/"Forgive Me, Girl" (number two in March–April, number one UK) and "Cupid"/"I've Loved You for a Long Time" (number four in July–August, number four UK).
+The group scored two major hits at the dawning of the new decade: in 1980 with "Working My Way Back to You"/"Forgive Me, Girl" (number two in March–April, number one UK) and "Cupid"/"I've Loved You for a Long Time" (number four in July–August, number four UK).
+On the same album, the group recorded "Split Decision" which had the same potential to be a hit but received little promotion.
 The group's last US Hot 100 hit was a remake of Willie Nelson's "Funny How Time Slips Away", which peaked at number 67 in 1983.
-In 1984, the group had their last R&B hit with "Right or Wrong", from that year's Cross Fire album.
-They would go on to release a pair of albums, in addition to performing the title track to the 1987 hit film Spaceballs, during the latter half of the 1980s.
-In 1983, the group guest starred as themselves on the TV sitcom Laverne and Shirley.
+That same year, the group guest-starred as themselves on the TV sitcom Laverne and Shirley.
+In 1984, the group had their last notable R&B hit with "Right or Wrong", from that year's Cross Fire album.
+They went on to release two further albums, in addition to performing the title track to the 1987 hit film Spaceballs, during the latter half of the 1980s, with no singles from these projects getting beyond number 70 on the R&B chart.

-After some years spent collaborating with Parliament/Funkadelic and working solo, Wynne died of a heart attack while performing in Oakland, California on July 14, 1984.
+After some years spent collaborating with Parliament-Funkadelic and working solo, Wynne died of a heart attack while performing in Oakland, California, on July 14, 1984.

 In a 2014 interview, Henry Fambrough, the group's last surviving original member, stated: "Bobby (Smith) was always our major lead singer for all those years.
 Had always been.
 Always will be."
 Fambrough has led on several Spinners songs on which he sang or shared lead vocals, including: "I Don't Want to Lose You", "Ghetto Child", "Living a Little, Laughing a Little", "Ain't No Price on Happiness", "Smile We Have Each Other", "Just as Long as We Have Love", (a second Spinners duet with Dionne Warwick) and "Now That We're Together".